Narahari-Sundaragopalan/eGuard/README.md

 ### User Stories

+**User Story 1**
-1. As a user, in face of an emergency, I want to send an alert message to my emergency contacts to get immediate help
+* As a user, in face of an emergency, I want to send an alert message to my emergency contacts to get immediate help.

 **Acceptance Criteria**
-  *  When a person has fallen, the application should detect the fall and check if it falls in the danger range
+* When a person has fallen, the application should detect the fall and check if it falls in the danger range.
-  *  If the application has detected a fall, an alert message should be sent to emergency contacts
+* If the application has detected a fall, an alert message should be sent to emergency contacts.

+**User Story 2**
-2. As a user, in need of immediate help, I want the device to make a call to my emergency contact
+* As a user, in need of immediate help, I want the device to make a call to my emergency contact.

 **Acceptance Criteria**
 * When a person pushes a button on the MetaWear device, a call should be made to the emergency contact

+**User Story 3**
-3. As a user, I want to receive reminders on the MetaWear device so that I can remember to take my medicine or prescription
+* As a user, I want to receive reminders on the MetaWear device so that I can remember to take my medicine or prescription.

 **Acceptance Criteria**
 * LEDs on the MetaWear device should blink at a stipulated time to serve as a reminder for the user.

 ### Misuser Stories

+**Misuser Story 1**
-1. As a misuser, I want to launch a denial of service attack on the MetaWear device which would limit or eliminate the device connectivity and availability
+* As a misuser, I want to launch a denial of service attack on the MetaWear device which would limit or eliminate the device connectivity and availability.

 **Mitigations**
-  * Bluetooth should be configured to be undiscoverable by default and connect to only authorized devices through pairing
+* Bluetooth should be configured to be undiscoverable by default and connect to only authorized devices through pairing.
 * The BLE on the MetaWear device should be set to power levels only necessary to connect within a permissible perimeter of the location of the wearer.

+**Misuser Story 2**
-2. As a misuser, I want to eavesdrop or steal information so that I can launch a man in the middle attack, and steal or corrupt user data, which could lead to false alarms
+* As a misuser, I want to eavesdrop or steal information so that I can launch a man in the middle attack, and steal or corrupt user data, which could lead to false alarms.

 **Mitigations**
-  * Use a secure form of data transmission such as end to end encryption
+* Use a secure form of data transmission such as end to end encryption.
-  * Make sure the device is not easily discoverable and connected in only secure home networks
+* Make sure the device is not easily discoverable and connected in only secure home networks.

 ## High Level Design

 **Architecture Diagram**

 ![Tooltip for visually disabled](https://github.com/Narahari-Sundaragopalan/eGuard/blob/master/images/eGuard-ArchitectureDiagram.png)

 ## Component List